-6.1.14 RDNFS Privilege
+6.1.15 RDNFS Privilege

-The RDNFS privilege lets the user's job perform read-only non-file-structured I/O operations.
+The RDNFS privilege lets your job perform read-only nonfile-structured I/O operations.

 This privilege lets a job access data anywhere on the disk without the benefit of any file structure.
 Grant it only to users who need it.
 If this privilege is given to unqualified users who do not need it, the operating system and service to other users can be disrupted.
 Such disruptions can include the exposure of confidential information to unauthorized persons.